Regulatory Affairs Project

-We'll start with our FDA Keynote Address at 8am, followed by two additional FDA presentations and a panel discussion.
+We'll start with our FDA Keynote Address at 8am, followed by three additional FDA presentations and a panel discussion.
 As we anticipate strong interest, we'll be combining three of our regular breakout rooms to ensure enough space for everyone.

 |Time||Presentation Title (click for abstract)||Speaker(s) (click for bio)|